tmenguy/ha-solcast-solar/README.md

 Using auto-update will get forecast updates that are automatically spread across hours when the sun is up, or alternatively over a 24-hour period.
 It calculates the number of daily updates that will occur according to the number of Solcast sites and the API limit that is configured.

-Should it be desired to fetch an update ouside of these hours, then the API limit in the integration configuration may be reduced, and an automation may then be set up to call the action `solcast_solar.force_update_forecasts` at the desired time of day.
+Should it be desired to fetch an update outside of these hours, then the API limit in the integration configuration may be reduced, and an automation may then be set up to call the action `solcast_solar.force_update_forecasts` at the desired time of day.
 (Note that calling the action `solcast_solar.update_forecasts` will be refused if auto-update is enabled, so use force update instead.)

 For example, to update just after midnight, as well as take advantage of auto-update, create the desired automation to force update, then reduce the API limit configured in the automation accordingly.
-(For this exmple, if the API key has ten total calls allowed per day and two rooftop sites, reduce the API limit to eight because two updates will be used when the automation runs.)
+(For this example, if the API key has ten total calls allowed per day and two rooftop sites, reduce the API limit to eight because two updates will be used when the automation runs.)

 Using force update will not increment the API use counter, which is by design.

 > [!NOTE]
 > _Transitioning to auto-update from using an automation:_
 >
-> If currently using the recommended automation, which spreads updates fairly evenly between sunrise and sunset, turning on auto-update from sunrise to sunset should not cause unexpeced forecast fetch failures due to API limit exhaustion.
-The recommended automation is not identical to auto-update, but is fairly close in timing.
+> If currently using the recommended automation, which spreads updates fairly evenly between sunrise and sunset, turning on auto-update from sunrise to sunset should not cause unexpected forecast fetch failures due to API limit exhaustion.
+The recommended automation is not identical to auto-update but is fairly close in timing.
 >
-> If implementing a reduced API limit, plus a futher forced update at a different time of day (like midnight), then a 24-hour period of adjustment may be needed, which could possibly see API exhaustion reported even if the Solcast API usage count has not actually been exhausted.
+> If implementing a reduced API limit, plus a further forced update at a different time of day (like midnight), then a 24-hour period of adjustment may be needed, which could possibly see API exhaustion reported even if the Solcast API usage count has not actually been exhausted.
 These errors will clear within 24 hours.

 #### Using an HA automation to update forecasts

-If auto-update is not enabled then create a new automation (or automations) and set up your prefered trigger times to poll for new Solcast forecast data.
+If auto-update is not enabled then create a new automation (or automations) and set up your preferred trigger times to poll for new Solcast forecast data.
 Use the action `solcast_solar.update_forecasts`.
 Examples are provided, so alter these or create your own to fit your needs.

 <details><summary><i>Click here for the examples</i><p/></summary>